 Train to teach at Derby and you’re on your way to a worthwhile, rewarding and enjoyable career in Teaching, one where you can truly make a difference.
 With a rich heritage of teacher training dating back 165 years, we’re a major provider of newly qualified teachers in the East Midlands.

 We have a strong reputation for nurturing successful, confident and forward-thinking teachers.
 Our teaching courses are highly regarded, with Ofsted awarding us an ‘Outstanding’ rating for our Primary and Further Education and Skills provision.
 We are also currently ranked as a Top 25 institution for our Education courses.

 Practical teaching experience lies at the heart of all of our teacher training courses.
 High-quality placements in different educational settings will build your skills in the classroom and you’ll benefit from the support of expert mentors throughout.
 We have partnerships with over 400 schools, so we’ll arrange your placements for you.

-At Derby, you’ll discover exciting teacher training courses which will prepare you to teach the age group of your choice - early years, primary, secondary and post-14 learners.
+At Derby, you’ll discover exciting teacher training courses which will prepare you to teach the age group of your choice - primary, secondary and post-14 learners.
 Whether you’re embarking on your first degree, or you’re ready to study one of our PGCE courses, we offer a choice to suit you.